-Focus Areas of the Policy
+Focus areas of the Policy

-- 22. The Bank Group's policy on regional integration is to create larger, more attractive markets, link landlocked countries to international markets and support intra-African Trade to foster the Continent's development.
-With infrastructure being the most binding constraint to production, trade capacity and Africa's overall development, the Bank will take a regionally integrated approach to infrastructure development, encompassing both "hard" and 'soft' infrastructure. - 23.
-At the regional level, African countries are pursuing political and economic integration.
-However, as a development finance institution, the Bank policy focuses on promoting intra-African economic integration, which the continent is pursuing in several sectors and through various initiatives that are relevant to supporting the objective of poverty reduction in African countries, namely: (i) regional infrastructure, (ii) intra-African trade (iii) regional investment policies and frameworks and business environment (iv) enhanced capacity of regional institutions to effectively support regional and global integration and market access (v) increased ability of RMCs to effectively implement integration initiatives and exploit market access opportunities (vi) support to regional and global value chains development in agriculture, services, manufacturing and mineral beneficiation (Annex 1).
-These will be implemented in line with the Bank's TYS towards achieving the overall strategic objectives of inclusive growth and transition to green growth. - 24.
-The Bank will not be involved in political integration, peace-keeping activities or combating maritime piracy even if the Bank acknowledges that these may have direct and contagion effects on regional integration.
-Instead the Bank will encourage the more appropriate regional, continental and global organizations such as the African Union Commission to address such issues. - 25.
+The Bank Group's policy on regional integration is to create larger, more attractive markets, link landlocked countries to international markets and support intra-African trade to foster the Continent's development.
+The Bank's policy supports Africa's integration into the global economy and seeks to enhance Africa's access to global markets and capital flows (both official and private) to support the continent's development.
+Bank policy also seeks to promote intra-African economic integration, which the continent is pursuing in several sectors and through various initiatives that are relevant to supporting the objective of poverty reduction in African countries - trade and industry (market access), infrastructure, money and finance, agriculture and environment, human resources (including education and skills development) and health.
+In this regard, with infrastructure being the most binding constraint to production, trade capacity and Africa's overall development the Bank will take a regionally integrated approach to infrastructure development, encompassing both "hard" and 'soft' infrastructure.

+To implement this policy, the Bank will focus on the following key areas: (i) regional infrastructure, (ii) intra-African trade (iii) regional investment policies and frameworks and business environment (iv) enhanced capacity of regional institutions to effectively support regional and global integration and market access (v) increased ability of RMCs to effectively implement integration initiatives and exploit market access opportunities (vi) support to regional and global value chains development in agriculture, services, manufacturing and mineral beneficiation (Annex 1).
+These will be implemented in line with the Bank's TYS towards achieving the overall strategic objectives of inclusive growth and transition to green growth.

 The Bank's Policy also aims to support Continental initiatives to promote intra-African economic integration such as the Abuja Treaty, NEPAD document, BIAT, PIDA and AIDA as well as REC strategic plans.
-These strategies recognize that for Africa to develop, it must trade more with itself and globally; it must produce more; and it must build trade-supporting infrastructure.
-The Bank's policy acknowledges that all countries cannot integrate at the same pace and that although regional integration will foster the Continent's overall economic competitiveness and convergence in the long term, it entails winners and losers in the short term.
-This policy therefore adopts the approach enunciated in the MIP adopted by the AU to encourage regional groupings to implement continental regional integration programs (including the Abuja Treaty) at their own pace6.
-In this regard, while recognizing the importance of the RECs in bringing together countries to address common development challenges and deepen economic and political integration, the Bank will support any group of countries to determine their own pace of integration. - 26.
+These strategies recognize that for Africa to develop, it must trade more with itself and globally; it must produce more; and it must build tradesupporting infrastructure.
+The Bank's policy acknowledges that all countries cannot integrate at the same pace and that although regional integration will foster the continent's overall economic competitiveness and convergence in the long term, it entails winners and losers in the short term.
+This policy therefore adopts the approach enunciated in the MIP adopted by the AU to encourage regional groupings to implement continental regional integration programs (including the Abuja Treaty) at their own pace (Annex XB)6.
+In this regard, while recognizing the importance of the RECs in bringing together countries to address common development challenges and deepen economic and political integration, the Bank will support any group of countries to determine their own pace of integration.

 Finally, it is the Bank's policy to collaborate with the diverse array of multilateral and regional institutions that are also promoting greater political and economic integration among African countries and helping to tackle shared resource management issues (see Annex 4).
 Strengthening the capacity of the African institutions is critical to accelerating the integration agenda.